Stompbox Studies – Class 1

 Want to build your own effects pedals?
 A good place to start is understanding how transistors work.
 Transistors are those three-legged devices seen populating many stompbox circuits.

 Transistors are a core building block in electronics.
 Integrated circuits, like op-amps, are made up of many transistors!
-Transistors are used in all of the circuits you’ve probably played or heard on recordings: Rangemaster, Fuzz Face, Tonebender, Big Muff, Tube Screamer, and too many more to list here.
+Transistors are used in all of the circuits you’ve heard on recordings.
+Rangemaster, Fuzz Face, Tonebender, Big Muff, Tube Screamer, and too many more to list here, are all popular circuits built from transistors!

 The goal of these lessons is to present concepts you can use to understand how guitar effects pedals work and apply these ideas to debug and make your own pedals.